BradMyrick/AllFocked/README.md

 # AllFocked V2 NFT Repository

-These are the inital contracts used during the AllFocked V2 launched and the subsequent contracts written by Kodr.eth to manage the NFTs.
+These are the inital contracts used during the AllFocked V2 launch and the subsequent contracts written by Kodr.eth to manage the NFTs.

 Try running some of the following tasks: